Frequently Asked Questions

 Action and Results!
 Our team of experts will then guide you through the application process and notify you of the outcome.

-- We currently have a footprint in seven provinces across South Africa: Western Cape, KwaZulu-Natal, Mpumalanga, Gauteng, Free State, North West, and Northern Cape.
+- We currently have a footprint in seven provinces across South Africa: Western Cape, KwaZulu-Natal, Mpumalanga, Gauteng, Free State, North West, and Northern Cape, and Limpopo.

 - Yes; FarmSol through its network of skilled agri-specialists will provide you with technical support and mentorship.